-- 9399 is an HTTP port used to communicate with the REST API web service.
-You can also access Veeam Backup Enterprise Manager RESTful API over the HTTPS using port 9398.
+- 9398 is an HTTPS port used to communicate with the REST API web service.

 The resource location identifies the path to the resource itself in Enterprise Manager RESTful API.
 The resource location is suffixed to the base URL, forming the URL for the resource.
 For example, you can access the collection of jobs by the URL of the following type: